nikitacometa/web-ai-chat/README.md

 ## How to Use

 1.  **Admin Panel**: Navigate to `/admin` on the frontend.
-    *   Enter the Twitter handles for the two participants.
+    *   Enter the direct image URLs for the two participant avatars.
+    *   Optionally, set the initial momentum (0-100, default 50).
     *   Enter the `ADMIN_API_TOKEN` (as configured in `backend/.env`).
     *   Click "Start New Round".
 2.  **Main Game Page**: Navigate to the homepage (`/`).